ComputerFish/Drone/README.md

   </tr>
 </table>
 Zip ties, custom 3D printed mounts, and heat shrink kept everything secure.
 A well built quad isn’t just about performance - clean wiring helps troubleshooting and maintenance later.

+# Configuration & Tuning
+In Betaflight I did the following:
+* Calibrated the accelerometer and ESCs.
+* Verified motor direction and remapped where needed.
+* Applied a conservative PID profile for the maiden flight.
+* Configured rates for a balance of smooth freestyle and responsive cornering.
+* The DJI system was set to 50 Mbps mode for maximum image clarity during initial testing.

+# First Flight
+The maiden hover was uneventful - exactly what you want.
+Line-of-sight tests confirmed stable flight, no oscillations, and smooth throttle transitions.
+Once airborne in FPV mode, the quad felt locked-in, with crisp rolls and predictable yaw authority.
+I can't stress enough how important it is to practice flying in a simulator first before trying the real thing.
+The sim absolutely set me up for success.